flicstar/flicstar.github.io/_posts/2022-03-15-domain-knowledge.md

 Domain awareness means I can advocate for the reader and polish writing to be clear and simple - especially around a complex topic.

+How does a tech writer upskill in tech?
+By getting their hands dirty.
+I recently came across a Google job description outlining different ways a candidate may have gained domain knowledge:

+> "Experience in technologies (software or hardware systems) by investigation, direct experimentation (for example,
+> reading or running code), and interactions with Subject Matter Experts."—Google

 How did I come to a place of domain awareness?
-Time.
+All of the above, plus _time_.
 I think it’s a combination of working and lived experience (14 years’ a tech writer), and a steady diet of consuming industry content (I read a lot!).
-I’ve edited content about a variety of topics these past couple of months sweeping across:
+This has enabled me to edit content about a variety of topics these past couple of months sweeping across:

 * Core mergers and certification for an open source CMS.
 * Blockchain, miners, validators, staking and pooling for a web3 client.